Published October 18, 2021 - Updated every Monday

 Aside from your own government’s advice, the decision will be based on your personal feelings about being safe visiting Italy right now.

 Vaccinations are being administered on an constant basis.
-You can follow Italy's vaccination progress here - just over 65,300,000 vaccinations have been administered to date.
+You can follow Italy's vaccination progress here - just over 87,500,000 vaccinations have been administered to date, with over 80% of all eligible Italians being fully vaccinated against Covid-19 at the time of writing.

-While there has been a widespread relaxation of the restrictions taking place as a result, recently the new case numbers have started to slowly rise again.
+While there was a widespread relaxation of the restrictions over the summer, new case numbers started to slowly rise again, although this trend is now reversing and case numbers are decreasing again.
 You can follow the data here.
-Right now the whole of Italy is still classed as a 'white' zone with minimal restrictions in place.
+Right now all regions are classed as a 'white' zone with minimal restrictions in place.

 For more about how safe a city Rome is to visit in general, and how to stay safe in Rome, visit my page about this here.

-The Green Pass is a way of proving that you have either been vaccinated, recently recovered from Covid-19 or have taken a negative test within the previous 48 hours.
+The Green Pass is a way of proving that you have either been vaccinated, recently recovered from Covid-19 or have taken a negative test within the previous 48 hours (rapid antigen) or 72 hours (PCR).

 If you take a test while in Italy, you will receive a code that will allow the results of that test to be validated, either in the app or printed out, regardless of whether you're an EU resident or not.

-Right now, you can only use the Green Pass if you have been vaccinated in the EU, have proof of recovery from an EU doctor or have taken a test in the EU.
-It is not yet clear how or if proof from outside the EU, e.g. a US CDC vaccination card, will be accepted.
+You can only use the Green Pass if you have been vaccinated in the EU, have proof of recovery from an EU doctor or have taken a test in the EU.
+It has also been confirmed that proof of vaccination from the USA, UK, Canada, Israel and Japan, e.g. a US CDC vaccination card, or proof of recovery from within the last 6 months, will be accepted.

-Right now we know that it will NOT be needed for the following:
+Right now the Green Pass is NOT needed for the following:

 So you can have a quick coffee at the counter of a bar, but cannot sit down indoors for a meal without the Green Pass.